mysociety/mysoc-dataset/README.md

 If using the CLI for a dataset, please fill out a survey of what you are using it for to help us explain the value of the data to funders.
 You can get a URL to the survey page using the 'survey' command.

 `mysoc-dataset survey --repo uk_local_authority_names_and_codes --version latest --package uk_la_future --file uk_local_authorities_future.csv`

+# Maintenance

+If the repo has a valid PYPI_TOKEN secret, and if the poetry version is bumped and all tests pass - the GitHub Action will automatically publish on push to the main branch.